eth-cscs/stackinator/docs/recipes.md

 !!! warning
     Unlike Spack package repositories, any `repos.yaml` file in the `repo` path will be ignored and a warning will be issued.
     This is because the provided packages are added to the `alps` namespace.

+## Meta-Data

+Stackinator generates meta-data about the stack to the `meta` path of the installation path.
+Recipe can install arbitrary meta data by providing a `meta` path in the recipe, the contents of which will be copied to the `meta/extra` path in the installation path.

+!!! alps
+    This is used to provide additional information required by ReFrame as part of the CI/CD pipeline for software stacks on Alps, defined in the [GitHub eth-cscs/alps-spack-stacks](https://github.com/eth-cscs/alps-spack-stacks) repository.